 +2 02 337 789 71

-Enjoy your days on the banks of the Nile in ambient Egypt.
-Featuring top 5* hotels and a luxury Nile cruise boat, this is a truly fantastic tour for those who like cruising and are also history buffs.
-Remember this is where the Holy Family sought refuge for 3 years.
-You may want to include our tour In The Footsteps of The Holy Family or take a couple of extra day trips from Cairo to check out some of their stopovers.
+Enjoy your days on the banks of the Nile in ambient Egypt – this tour features 5-star hotels and a luxury Nile cruise boat.
+You may want to include our tour In The Footsteps of The Holy Family or take a couple of extra days trips from Cairo to check out some of their stopovers.

 3 Hours Before Flight Time

-Cairo with the Pyramids of Giza, Saqqarra and the Egyptian Museum, Temple of Philae, Kom Ombo, Edfu, Luxor Temple, Karnak Temple complex, West Bank, Valley of the Kings and more …
+Cairo with the Pyramids of Giza, Saqqara, the Egyptian Museum, Temple of Philae, Kom Ombo, Edfu, Luxor Temple, Karnak Temple complex, West Bank, Valley of the Kings, and more.

 Overnight: Cairo hotel.